 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.” – Dr Seuss

-Well, unfortunately it kind of did… half of the floor lamp was a fake looking, bright gold colour.
+Well, unfortunately it kind of did.
+Half of the floor lamp was a fake bright gold color.

-So I decided to get the GLOSS WHITE spray paint out.
-You know, because it’s a good idea to paint brand new items and void the warranty on them.
-Was it a good idea or not?
-The gold cover for the bulb got a paint, as well as the end of the rod.
+So I decided to get the gloss white spray paint out.
 Gosh it made a big difference!
 The little bit of gold I left is just enough with the rest of the floor lamp all white.
 I’m glad now that I gave the cheapie floor lamp a chance!

 “You can never get a cup of tea large enough or a book long enough to suit me.” – C.S.
 Lewis

-Of course, a DIY reading nook needs a place for putting your tea or coffee down, or notebook/ journal etc. As I shared in Week 1, I planned to use a wood stump as a small side table.
-Now I know wood stump tables can retail for quite a bit.
 I was lucky enough to pick mine up from a pile of wood on the verge, after someone had cut a tree down in their backyard.
-Seriously, if you are after a stump table, look out for neighbours who might be chopping down a tree or even pruning one.
+Seriously, if you are after a stump table, look out for neighbors who might be chopping down a tree or even pruning one.

 Can you believe, that I had this stump sitting outside for ages before it occurred to me that I could use it indoors in our living room?